Honey vs. Maple syrup — Health Impact and Nutrition Comparison

 Even though honey and maple syrup are high in sugars, which are thought to be carcinogenic, they have potential anticancer qualities due to other chemicals they contain.

 One study has found an inverse association between maple syrup and colorectal cancer.
-Maple syrup might inhibit cell proliferation and invasion by suppressing AKT activation, thus becoming potentially suitable phytomedicine for colorectal cancer, with fewer adverse effects than traditional chemotherapy (18).
+Maple syrup might inhibit cell proliferation and invasion by suppressing AKT activation, thus becoming a potentially suitable phytomedicine for colorectal cancer, with fewer adverse effects than traditional chemotherapy (20).

-Maple syrup extracts and pure maple syrup, the dark ones, in particular, have shown a selective in vitro antiproliferative activity against prostate, lung, breast, and colorectal cancer cells (7).
+Maple syrup extracts and pure maple syrup, the dark ones, in particular, have shown in vitro antiproliferative activity against prostate, lung, breast, and colorectal cancer cells (9).